 In order to be eligible to audit a SMSF, you must be registered as an approved SMSF auditor with ASIC.

-ASIC Regulatory Guide 243 Registration of self-managed superannuation fund auditors (RG 243) sets out the requirements for registration, how to apply for registration and on-going obligations for approved SMSF auditors.
+ASIC Regulatory Guide 243 Registration of self-managed superannuation fund auditors (RG 243) sets out the requirements for registration, how to apply for registration and the ongoing obligations for approved SMSF auditors.

-Registration applications are submitted online using ASIC Connect and registration requirements include:
+Applications are submitted online using ASIC Connect and the registration requirements include:

 In addition, ASIC must be satisfied that you are unlikely to contravene your obligations, are capable of performing your duties, are a fit and proper person and are not subject to a disqualification or suspension order.

 ASIC maintains a register of approved SMSF auditors and a register of banned and disqualified SMSF auditors, under the SIS Act.

 Approved SMSF auditors must comply with the ASIC competency standards, which are contained in ASIC Class Order CO 12/1687 Competency standards for approved SMSF auditors.
 These competency standards are closely aligned with the Competency Requirements for Auditors of SMSFs issued by the joint accounting bodies, with the exception of the competency for documentation which is unique to ASIC’s competency standards.

 The competency requirements for SMSF auditors are mandatory for members of these professional accounting bodies wishing to do this work.